Tuxemon/Tuxemon/CONTRIBUTING.md

 contributors and is popular with open source projects because it allows people to work independently without upfront coordination.

+## How do I contribute artistic content?
+Artistic content is defined as image files or sound files.
+This includes sprites, tilesets, window decorations, fonts, sound effects, music, and anything similar.
+All content must be under a free license, such as CC0.
+For questions about the license, open a github issue.

+PLEASE NOTE!
+All contributions must be submitted with LOWER CASE FILENAMES only!
+PRs which do not follow this format may be rejected until filenames are renamed.

 ## Making a Pull Request
 **When you're ready to make a pull request, submit your pull to the "development" branch.**
 The "master" branch is used for releases.